 To integrate your cloud portals with your corporate identity provider using SAML 2.0 you need to carry out the configuration steps as described in this section.
-Note that these are done only once, typically by an admin user of your Customer Portal having access to your identity provider.
+Note that these are done only once, typically by a Company Administrator of your Bizagi Subscription. having access to your identity provider.

 Once you have carried out these steps users sign in to any cloud-based service directly via your IdP, as described at Signing in the Bizagi Cloud Portals and Applications.

 To configure any Identity Provider supporting SAML 2.0, you need: